Earthquakes are classified as natural disasters. We can’t eliminate them. Yet, we can and should prepare to reduce the potential damage.

 - Environmental Aspects Impacting Design and Construction Decisions

 - Final Thoughts

-How Does an Earthquake Impact Our Homes?
+How Do Earthquakes Affect Buildings and Impact Our Homes?

 During an earthquake, the ground experiences sudden, random, patterns of movements that apply forces on the house.
 In general, the two major forces are:

 - Lateral Forces - Side to side, also referred to as “shear” or “raking” forces.